Managing a GLOBAL BUSINESS

 “Cash is King – the business needs cash to run.
 Debt can be used strategically, and the business will fall behind if debt is not utilized for growth.” — Engineering Supervisor, Woodward

-In each cycle, team-based companies develop and implement a global business strategy which incorporates real-world processes: strategic review of the industry, cost-benefit analysis, new market development, and more.
-Each cycle includes:
+In each business cycle, the team-based companies develop and implement a global business strategy that incorporates real-world processes, including a strategic review of the industry, cost-benefit analysis, and new market development.

 - Market Analysis (with global variations in market drivers)